-- (a) "personal use" includes permitting the complex for use as residence by another person on rent or without consideration; - (b) "residential unit" means a single house or a single apartment intended for use as a place of residence;
+- (a) "personal use" includes permitting the complex for use as residence by another person on rent or without consideration; - (b) "residential unit" means a single house or a single apartment intended for use as a place of residence;]

-On a careful reading of the above provisions, it is clear that the residential complex means any complex comprising of a building or buildings having more than 12 residential units, a common area and common facilities located in a premises which is approved by an authority under any law.
-It has clearly been brought out in the notice that the each project comprises of more than 12 residential units, having common area & common facilities and also the layouts of the same were duly approved by the competent authorities.
-Having conceded that the projects are having common facilities, the argument put forth by the noticee that the other conditions mentioned in the definition are not fulfilled is vague and without any basis.
-It is common knowledge that any layout which provides for common facilities will automatically have common area.
-Hence, the contention of the noticee is not acceptable.
-As regard to their contention that the residential unit is intended for personal use, it is clear from the statutory provisions that if a complex is constructed by a person directly engaging any other person for designing or planning and the construction of the said complex is intended for personal use then such service is excluded from the levy of Service Tax.
-However, the said exclusion is not applicable to the individual residential unit in a project having more than twelve residential units.
-Further, as rightly contended by the noticee that while interpreting the statutory 144 provisions of the law no words should be added or deleted.
-Further, when the law is unambiguous, the same needs to be implemented in letter & spirit and without any deviation to it.
-From the above, the intent of the legislature is very clear that construction of entire residential complex which is intended for personal use is excluded from levy of Service Tax and not the single residential unit in a complex.
+On a careful reading of the above provisions, it is clear that if a complex is constructed by a person directly engaging any other person for designing or planning and the construction of the said complex is intended for personal use then such service is excluded from the levy of service tax.
+However, the said exclusion is not applicable to the individual residential unit in a complex having more than twelve residential units.
+Further, as rightly contended by the noticee that while interpreting the statutory provisions of the law no words should be added or deleted.
+Further, when the law is unambiguous, the same needs to be implemented in letter & spirit and without any deviations to it.
+From the above, the intent of the legislature is very clear that construction of entire residential complex which is intended for personal use is excluded from levy of service tax and not the single residential unit in a complex.
 In this regard, the following case laws are relied upon;

-(i) State Vs. Parmeshwaran Subramani [2009 (242 ) ELT 162 (SC)]
+(i) State Vs. Parmeshwaran Subramani [2009 (242) ELT 162 (SC)]